80bots/80bots/README.md

 ## Brief information:

-  This application is developed for simple local deployment of 80bots application architecture that includes the following repositories and they are added as submodules:
+  This application is developed for simple local deployment and AWS deployment of 80bots application architecture that includes the following repositories and they are added as submodules:

 ##### Laravel APP (https://github.com/80bots/backend) is intended for: